solvcon/solvcon/README.rst

 taking the mixed-language approach, PDE solvers can be rapidly developed and simultaneously utilize hundreds of nodes in a supercomputer by parallel computing.
-SOLVCON is multi-physics, and stocking numerical algorithms and physical models are ready for in the namespace ``solvcon.kerpak``.
+SOLVCON is multi-physics, and stocking numerical algorithms and physical models are ready for use in the namespace ``solvcon.kerpak``.
 See http://solvcon.net/ or contact the author `Yung-Yu Chen <yyc@solvcon.net>`_ for detail.